 Life cycle events

-When using the API in fully interactive mode, the
+When using the API in fully interactive mode, users of the

 must forward all the activity life cycle methods to the corresponding methods